The Australian Committee for IUCN

 The ACIUCN Membership

-The Australian Committee for IUCN has a strong membership of Australian government and NGO bodies as well as individual academic experts.
+The Australian Committee for IUCN has a rich membership of Australian IUCN government agency and non-government organisations as well as individual academic experts.

 The current membership exceeds 40 members, including 30 Australian IUCN Member organisations and 11 ACIUCN Associates.